epics-containers/epics-containers.github.io/docs/tutorials/dev_container.md

 # you should now see the IOC instance startup and show the ioc shell prompt
 ```

-This removed any existing config folder and replaced it with the config from the IOC instance bl01t-ea-cam-01 by symlinking to that IOC Instance's config folder.
+This removed any existing config folder and replaced it with the config from the IOC instance bl01t-ea-cam-01 by symlinking to its config folder.
 Note that we used a soft link, this means we can edit the config, restart the IOC to test it and the changes will already be in place in the beamline repository.

 ## Wrapping Up